StereoKit/StereoKit/docs/Pages/Reference/TextAlign.md

 ---
 layout: default
 title: TextAlign
 description: A bit-flag enum for describing alignment or positioning.
 Items can be combined using the '|' operator, like so.
-TextAlign alignment = TextAlign.YTop | TextAlign.XLeft;  Avoid combining multiple items of the same axis.
-There are also a complete list of valid bit flag combinations!
-These are the values without an axis listed in their names, 'TopLeft', 'BottomCenter', etc.
 ---
 # enum TextAlign

 A bit-flag enum for describing alignment or positioning.
 Items can be combined using the '|' operator, like so:

-`TextAlign alignment = TextAlign.YTop | TextAlign.XLeft;`

-Avoid combining multiple items of the same axis.
-There are also a complete list of valid bit flag combinations!
-These are the values without an axis listed in their names, 'TopLeft', 'BottomCenter', etc.